getpopper/popper/docs/sections/getting_started.md

 # Getting Started

-Before going through this guide, you need to have the Docker engine installed on your machine.
-See [installations instructions here](https://docs.docker.com/install/).
+Before going through this guide, you need to have the Docker engine installed on your machine (see [installations instructions here](https://docs.docker.com/install/)).
 In addition, this guide assumes familiarity with Linux containers and the container-native paradigm to software development.
 You can read a high-level introduction to these concepts in [this page](./concepts.md), where